Vaultini

 Vaultini accomplishes this goal with Terraform, the Terraform Docker Provider, and a Makefile to make a cluster with these default properties:

-To make a Vault cluster with Vaultini, you need these things installed and working (i.e. CLI tool binaries in your system PATH).
+To make a Vault cluster with Vaultini, you need the following:

-Provided your computer meets all above requirements, you can make a Vault cluster in 4 steps.
+Provided your computer meets all the preceding requirements, you can make a Vault cluster in 4 steps.

 1. Clone the repository.